Ambulance workers in GMB and Unite unions vote to strike in pay dispute

 Ambulance workers in two more unions have voted to strike over pay, raising the prospect of widespread industrial action before Christmas.

-The GMB said 10,000 of its ambulance members backed walkouts across nine trusts in England and Wales.
+The GMB said 10,000 of its ambulance members backed walkouts across nine trusts in Wales and England.

-Unite later announced its NHS members in England, including ambulance staff, paramedics and other NHS workers, had also voted to strike.

 Unison reported on Tuesday that its NHS members had voted to strike.